Finite symmetry groups in physics: Implementing the standard model

 If we assume for the moment that the underlying discrete property is described by an angle of exactly $30^\circ$, then this angle appears naturally as the angle between the complex numbers $i$ and $\omega$.
 Since the group algebra model contains both $i$ and $\omega$, where the standard model only contains $i$, there is every prospect that the group algebra model can explain electro-weak mixing, at least to first order.
 The small deviation of the Weinberg angle from $30^\circ$ will of course require more detailed investigation.

 More specifically, the finite versions of $U(1)$ and $SU(2)$ in the standard model are the scalar group of order $4$ generated by $i$, and the quaternion group $Q_8$ generated by $i\sigma_1$ and $i\sigma_2$.
 But the scalars that appear in the finite model at this point are the scalars $\omega$ and $\bar\omega$ that are used to convert from the representation $4_H$ to $4_C$, and from one complex version of $4_C$ to the other, by multiplying with the elements of order $3$ in the group $G$.
-Thus the pair of Weyl spinors defined by $i$ and $-i$ in the standard model becomes a triplet of Weyl spinors defined by $1$, $\omega$ and $\bar\omega$.
+This construction arises from the natural identification of $U(1)$ in the component $\CC$ of the group algebra with $U(1)_Y$, so that the latter is based on the finite group $Z_3$ rather than $Z_4$.